OpenEvalProject/evals/manuscripts/elife-96992/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03r0ha626 Department of Oncological Sciences, University of Utah Salt Lake City United States
+1. Department of Oncological Sciences, University of Utah Salt Lake City United States ([ROR:03r0ha626](https://ror.org/03r0ha626))
-2. https://ror.org/03r0ha626 Huntsman Cancer Institute, University of Utah Salt Lake City United States
+2. Huntsman Cancer Institute, University of Utah Salt Lake City United States ([ROR:03r0ha626](https://ror.org/03r0ha626))
-3. https://ror.org/04twxam07 Department of Genetics, The University of Texas MD Anderson Cancer Center Houston United States
+3. Department of Genetics, The University of Texas MD Anderson Cancer Center Houston United States ([ROR:04twxam07](https://ror.org/04twxam07))
-4. https://ror.org/038hbfs18 Deciphera Pharmaceuticals St. Lawrence United States
+4. Deciphera Pharmaceuticals St. Lawrence United States ([ROR:038hbfs18](https://ror.org/038hbfs18))
-5. https://ror.org/03r0ha626 Department of Pathology, University of Utah Salt Lake City United States
+5. Department of Pathology, University of Utah Salt Lake City United States ([ROR:03r0ha626](https://ror.org/03r0ha626))
-6. https://ror.org/03r0ha626 Department of Internal Medicine, Division of Medical Oncology, University of Utah Salt Lake City United States
+6. Department of Internal Medicine, Division of Medical Oncology, University of Utah Salt Lake City United States ([ROR:03r0ha626](https://ror.org/03r0ha626))
-7. https://ror.org/03r0ha626 Department of Dermatology, University of Utah Salt Lake City United States
+7. Department of Dermatology, University of Utah Salt Lake City United States ([ROR:03r0ha626](https://ror.org/03r0ha626))

 † Corresponding author

 ## Abstract

-Mutational activation of KRAS occurs commonly in lung carcinogenesis and, with the recent U.S. Food and Drug Administration approval of covalent inhibitors of KRAS G12C such as sotorasib or adagrasib, KRAS oncoproteins are important pharmacological targets in non-small cell lung cancer (NSCLC).
-However, not all KRAS G12C -driven NSCLCs respond to these inhibitors, and the emergence of drug resistance in those patients who do respond can be rapid and pleiotropic.
-Hence, based on a backbone of covalent inhibition of KRAS G12C , efforts are underway to develop effective combination therapies.
-Here, we report that the inhibition of KRAS G12C signaling increases autophagy in KRAS G12C -expressing lung cancer cells.
-Moreover, the combination of DCC-3116, a selective ULK1/2 inhibitor, plus sotorasib displays cooperative/synergistic suppression of human KRAS G12C -driven lung cancer cell proliferation in vitro and superior tumor control in vivo.
-Additionally, in genetically engineered mouse models of KRAS G12C -driven NSCLC, inhibition of either KRAS G12C or ULK1/2 decreases tumor burden and increases mouse survival.
-Consequently, these data suggest that ULK1/2-mediated autophagy is a pharmacologically actionable cytoprotective stress response to inhibition of KRAS G12C in lung cancer.
+Mutational activation of KRAS occurs commonly in lung carcinogenesis and, with the recent U.S. Food and Drug Administration approval of covalent inhibitors of KRASG12C such as sotorasib or adagrasib, KRAS oncoproteins are important pharmacological targets in non-small cell lung cancer (NSCLC).
+However, not all KRASG12C-driven NSCLCs respond to these inhibitors, and the emergence of drug resistance in those patients who do respond can be rapid and pleiotropic.
+Hence, based on a backbone of covalent inhibition of KRASG12C, efforts are underway to develop effective combination therapies.
+Here, we report that the inhibition of KRASG12C signaling increases autophagy in KRASG12C-expressing lung cancer cells.
+Moreover, the combination of DCC-3116, a selective ULK1/2 inhibitor, plus sotorasib displays cooperative/synergistic suppression of human KRASG12C-driven lung cancer cell proliferation in vitro and superior tumor control in vivo.
+Additionally, in genetically engineered mouse models of KRASG12C-driven NSCLC, inhibition of either KRASG12C or ULK1/2 decreases tumor burden and increases mouse survival.
+Consequently, these data suggest that ULK1/2-mediated autophagy is a pharmacologically actionable cytoprotective stress response to inhibition of KRASG12C in lung cancer.

 ## Introduction